Skip to main content

 create a client certificate using the createclientcert.py script in FairCom certificate manager

 This script creates a client certificate and its private key to use instead of a username and password when logging into a FairCom server.
-Register the client certificate with application software.
+Register the client certificate with client application software.

 Important